SAP-samples/teched2022-DA160/exercises/ex00/README_ExOverview.md

 # Exercise Overview

-We structured the overvall exercise in a way, that we created a
+We structured the overvall exercise the following way:
-  * **Fast Track** for anyone eager to finish early and enjoy exploring the system on your own.
+  * **Fast Track** for anyone eager to finish early and enjoy exploring the system on your own
-  * **Optional Exercises** if you want to learn more about the solution especially how to create tables, ER Models, and Business Layer Models.
+  * **Optional Exercises** if you want to learn more about the solution especially how to create tables, ER Models, and Business Layer Models

 <br>![](images/DA160.jpg)
 <br> <br>